Compensation Discussion and Analysis

 NEOs earned annual incentives averaging 117.2% of target for fiscal 2019.
 Individual bonuses varied from 93.2% to 150.7% of target and HP’s President & CEO was at 111.5%.
-The Company achieved above-target results with respect to HP adjusted non-GAAP net earnings/profit and non-GAAP free cash flow margin.
+The Company achieved above-target results with respect to HP adjusted non-GAAP net earnings/profit and non-GAAP free cash flow as a percentage of revenue.
 GAAP net revenue results were below target.
-Further, NEOs successfully delivered against their MBOs as detailed on pages 53-54.
+Further, NEOs successfully delivered against their MBOs as detailed on pages 47-48.

 NEOs received payout for Segment 1 FY18 and Segment 2 FY17 PARSUs (measurement periods ending in fiscal 2019).
 EPS FY18 and EPS FY19 were above target.
 Fiscal 2017-2019 relative TSR approximated the 35th percentile of the S&P 500.
 Fiscal 2018-2019 relative TSR approximated the 15th percentile of the S&P 500.

 We regularly engaged with and listened to stockholders, practiced strong governance, and mitigated potential compensation-related risks.